jacobsimpson/jt/README.md

 and functions seem a little more intuitive.
 If I go with methods, I don't want null pointer crashes, so automatic elvis operator behavior.

+- Should process stdin when piped to, but recursive search when no files specified? (like ag does), instead of just freezing like grep does when it doesn't have any piped input or files specified?

 ## Development

 ### Preparation